 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-August Preschool Themes
+Our Favorite August Preschool Themes

-A big one, for sure.
-Teaching little ones to handle sometimes big emotions isn’t easy, but during an emotions themed unit, we can cover a vast array of emotions and strategies for dealing with them.
-I’ve always found it incredibly helpful to cover this one at the beginning of the year so that we can then practice and work through a few of the strategies we’ve learned as the year progresses.
+Regardless of what we decide to include in a theme like this, I’ve always found it helpful to cover this one at the beginning of the year so that we can then practice and work through a few of the strategies that we’ve learned as the year progresses.

-This early math concept will make learning more difficult math skills possible in the future as they build on their knowledge.
+This early math skill will make learning more complex math concepts possible in the future as they build on their knowledge.

 Planning ahead?
 Make sure you check out these September preschool themes as well!